 Admire the timber-framed houses of Rouen

+Any Rouen visit should just include wandering the small streets of the city.
 Since Rouen is dominantly a pedestrian zone walking around the cobblestone streets and admiring the incredible buildings is mandatory.
-Off the Rue de Gros Horloge, you will find small narrow streets that lead into bigger squares with more architectural discoveries to be made.
+Off the Rue du Gros Horloge, you will find small narrow streets that lead into bigger squares with more architectural discoveries to be made.

 The incredible half-timbered buildings sitting at various loopy angles make it a joy to simply wander the small streets of this iconic city.